 All homeopathic remedies work for many kinds of ailments, illnesses, and issues.
 However, homeopathic remedies for dogs have proven particularly effective in chronic illnesses.

 Chronic illnesses are those with which dogs can be born, develop after extreme trauma or illness, or come about as your dog ages.
-Below are some common chronic dog ailments and the best homeopathic remedies for dogs for some of the chronic ailment symptoms.
+Below are articles on some common chronic dog ailments and the best homeopathic remedies for dogs for some of the chronic ailment symptoms.

 Older dogs often develop joint and bone pain and/or arthritis as they age, or with time after broken or badly bruised, sprained, strained, or otherwise severely injured bones and joints.
 Symptoms and correlating remedies include:

 - Symptom: Abnormal stance or gait.
 If your dog seems to be leaning to one side, limping, holding up a paw, or walking funny, this could be an early sign of problem bones and/or joints.

 - Remedy: Diet.
 One of the most natural homeopathic remedies for dogs that are suffering with arthritis and joint issues is to gradually ease them onto a diet.
 Losing extra weight will remove pressure from sore joints and make it easier for your dog to move.

 - Symptom: Restlessness.
 Your dog may start walking in agitated circles for no apparent reason.
 Perhaps they cannot get comfortable, or have difficulty staying still, even when relaxed.
 He or she may be experiencing pain and discomfort in their joints and bones.

 - Remedy: Light exercise.
 Exercise that is not overly exerting can be a form of physical therapy for dogs with joint issues.
 It can also help them become more relaxed.
 This will take the tension out of their bodies and off those problem joints.
 This is another one of the easiest homeopathic remedies for dogs.